 Howard University honored Cathy Hughes, founder and chairperson of Radio One, Inc., the largest -owned multi-media company in the country, with the unveiling of the Cathy Hughes School of Communications yesterday.
 During an exclusive, star-studded extravaganza, the prestigious university commemorated her lifetime commitment to excellence.
 University and public officials Dr. Wayne A. I. Frederick, President, Howard University; Congressman Elijah E. Cummings (D-MD 7th District); Gracie Lawson-Borders, Ph.D., Dean of Cathy Hughes School of Communications; Congressman Chris Van Hollen (D-MD 8th District); and Civil Rights Leader Rev. Al Sharpton recognized Hughes for blazing the path for African Americans in the media and communications industry.

 “She took the mute off of America,” said Rev. Sharpton.
 “We were on mute, we couldn’t talk.
 She made talk radio stations.
 She preserved our culture; she gave us TV One.
 We can speak for ourselves, to ourselves, and [that] is an enormous contribution to our people.”

-Hughes remarked that she was humbled to be honored by the institution that helped her find her voice as an educator and entrepreneur with a passion for her community.
+Hughes remarked that she was humbled to be honored by the institution that helped her find her voice as an educator and black entrepreneur with a passion for her community.